demira89/octo-hex-os/README.md

 - EFI kernel modules

 ## Compiling
  For compilation of the respective targets, ELF GNU binutils and compilers are needed.
 The makefile calls the programs (as, gcc, objdump) using the standard target prefixes, e.g. x86_64-elf-gcc.
 Adapt the variables in the makefile accrodingly.
 Another area of concern is the creation of the disk image for IBM compatible systems.
 It uses a FAT16 images and needs the mkdosfs utility as well as a way to mount disk images.
 Currently compilation occurs in a MSYS2 UCRT environment, for linux hosts the image creation has to occur via mount of loopback devices.
+If using the windows enviroment, the image creation has to occur using an administrator account as imdisk needs to mount the devices (here on letter W:)

 ## Usage
  To use the system use the disk image prog.img or prog.qed in your virtualization software of choice.
 E.g.